hayescr/apo_tools/README.md

 ## spec_tools.py

 spec_tools.py contains functions to work with APOGEE spectra, such as opening or downloading spectra from the web and tools to read APOGEE spectra files, mask empty pixels, and convert between vacuum and air wavelengths.

+## spec_plotting.py

+spec_plotting.py contains functions useful for plotting APOGEE spectra, such as functions to plot the elemental abundance windows in the windows folder.

 ## cno_combine.py